nobodyzxc/MiniScheme/README.md

 Zekin is a naive scheme interpreter wrote in C.

-To learn how to make an interpreter , I started the project.
+To learn how to make an interpreter, I started the project.

 ## Feature :